When Americans Think of Regrets, Love Tops List

 TUESDAY, June 28 (HealthDay News) -- Whether it's the great guy who got away or the dead-end relationship that went on way too long, regrets involving romance are most commonly cited by Americans when asked about things they wish they'd done differently.

-Health Tip: Why Your Child Is Wetting the Bed
+Health Tip: Does Your Child Have Rickets?

 Obesity a Major Cause of Early Death in Women: Study